badadin/badadin/README.md

 ### Hi there 👋
 ### My name is Rinat and I'm a professional Android developer since 2016 🤓📱

+#### I've worked for a lot of cool companies, but I also have my own projects.
 #### Some of my personal apps on markets:

  - Money Control: